mohammadabu/outsourcing/doc/stage_status.rst

  - ``mt_task_blocked``: kanban state blocked.
 Condition: ``obj.kanban_state == 'blocked'``

-Those subtypes are also available on the ``project.project`` model and are used for the auto subscription.
+Those subtypes are also available on the ``outsourcing.outsourcing`` model and are used for the auto subscription.